funbringer/YCSB/README.md

 ## Overview

 This benchmark runs all kinds of workloads (a, b, etc) for several minutes.
-The table is partitioned by range, partition key is the 1st column of type `varchar(255)`.
+The table is partitioned by range (using pg_pathman or vanilla), partition key is the 1st column of type `varchar(255)`.
+The amount of partitions is always the same (500), and the number of worker threads (sessions) changes from 1 to 128 with a step size of 16.

 ## Step-by-step guide